State of the Map Store: August 2025

 February: Interns

 Unrelated to the BlueSky post, I had the great privilege of hosting three interns from Brown University for the spring semester.
-Brown doesn’t have a business school per se but they do have PRIME which is a Master's in Innovation Management and Entrepreneurship and it clearly attracts very talented students.
-Having gone to a humble state school, there was something vaguely intimidating about the spectacular resumes of the interns that were assigned to me.
-Rather than try to keep them busy with work I needed to get done, I figured it would be better to ask them what they wanted most on their portfolios at the end of the semester and to facilitate their effort.
-To their credit, they all wanted to create some kind of an online marketing campaign despite having little in the way of experience in the subject.
+Brown doesn’t have a business school per se but they do have PRIME which is a Master's in Innovation Management and Entrepreneurship and it clearly attracts very talented students, three of whom were assigned to me for 10 hours of remote work a week each.
+Having gone to a humble state school, there was something vaguely intimidating about the spectacular resumes of the interns.
+Rather than try to keep them busy with work I felt I needed to get done, I figured it would be better to ask them what they wanted most on their portfolios at the end of the semester and to facilitate their effort so I could benefit from the things that they actually excelled at.
+After all, if I put them to work doing what I wanted, I would never get their input on what they thought I should do.
+To their credit, they didn’t want to do what they were good at, they all wanted to create some kind of an online marketing campaign despite having little in the way of experience in the subject.
 Internships are supposed to be about trying new things and gaining experience and I admired the eagerness of the interns to stretch out of their comfort zones.
-They brought me valuable insights in online marketing, did research for me on tax reporting software, created original multimedia content and forced me to rethink how I think of myself as a manager.
-In my own career, I’ve had very few supervisory roles and the thought occurred to me that if my professional experience didn’t afford me the responsibilities of management and hiring experience, here I was imperfectly doing it myself. i don’t know how productive it was but in true internship fashion, I suspect I learned more than the interns.
-I hope Brown University will let me borrow more of their talent in the future.
+They brought me valuable insights in online marketing, did research for me on tax reporting software, created original multimedia content and forced me to rethink my management strategy.

 June: State of the Map US